The Bells and Whistles: Plot

 Jimmy Collins (Jeremy Jordan) and Derek Wills (Jack Davenport) clash about Hit List.
 Derek wants to go with a big production for "I Heard Your Voice In a Dream" but Jimmy wants it to be more simple and Karen Cartwright (Katharine McPhee) agrees with him.
 Tom Levitt (Christian Borle) and Julia Houston (Debra Messing) visit the set and Tom, who is having issues with standing up for himself as Bombshell's director, has a talk with Derek about being forceful and getting things done.
 Derek gets Tom's point about listening and sits down and listens to Jimmy about his concerns for the song.
 They decide to forgo Derek's desired video screens and just use dancers for the number as a way to keep the Hit List characters of Jesse and Amanda apart.

 Ivy Lynn (Megan Hilty) reprises "Let Me Be Your Star" in rehearsal as the Bombshell ensemble happily applauds that she's back in the lead.
 Tom struggles to assert himself as director of Bombshell.
 His ex-boyfriend Sam Strickland (Leslie Odom, Jr.) returns to town for a visit and says he's unhappy with his Book of Mormon role and Tom offers him a part in Bombshell.
 Julia tells him there isn't room for Sam.
 After the Bombshell group has some fun together with Sam singing the song "(Let's Start) Tomorrow Tonight" that Tom and Julia wrote for a never-finished 60s musical, Tom offers to put the song into the show.
 Producer Eileen Rand (Anjelica Huston) finally comes down hard on him, telling him the song doesn't fit.
 Tom has his talk with Derek about being forceful and finally tells Sam he and the song can't be in the show.
 Sam angrily stalks off.
-Elieen and her publicist Agnes (Daphne Rubin-Vega) have been trying to get Richard Francis' (Jamey Sheridan) attention to write a positive piece about Bombshell in the New York Times.
+Eileen and her publicist Agnes (Daphne Rubin-Vega) have been trying to get Richard Francis' (Jamey Sheridan) attention to write a positive piece about Bombshell in the New York Times.
 She finally hits upon an idea and tells Tom that she has asked Leigh Conroy, big Broadway star and Ivy's mom, to come out of retirement to do the role of Gladys, Marilyn's mom.
 Tom thinks that Ivy might have a problem with it, but tells Eileen to go ahead with the PR and will settle it with Ivy.